SnowflakePowered/winfsp-rs/README.md

 ### Using with `windows-rs`

 WinFSP will not expose `windows-rs` features unless specified.
 Adding a `windows-` feature enables conversions between error types from the `windows` crate for the specific version to `FspError`.

+If the `handle-util` feature is enabled, conversions from `HANDLE` to safe handle types require choosing a windows crate version.

 Supported versions are `windows-56`, `windows-60`, `windows-61`, `windows-62`.